History of Wells Fargo: Management changes (2007)

-In June 2007, John Stumpf was named Chief Executive Officer of the company and Richard Kovacevich remained as chairman.
+In June 2007, John Stumpf was named chief executive officer of the company, and Richard Kovacevich remained as chairman.

 Acquisition of Wachovia (2008)

 During the financial panic of September 2008, Wells Fargo made a bid to purchase the troubled Wachovia Corporation.
 Although at first inclined to accept a September 29 agreement brokered by the Federal Deposit Insurance Corporation to sell its banking operations to Citigroup for $2.2 billion, on October 3, Wachovia accepted Wells Fargo's offer to buy all of the financial institutions for $15.1 billion.

 On October 4, 2008, a New York state judge issued a temporary injunction blocking the transaction from going forward while the situation was sorted out.
 Citigroup alleged that they had an exclusivity agreement with Wachovia that barred Wachovia from negotiating with other potential buyers.
 The injunction was overturned late in the evening on October 5, 2008, by New York state appeals court.
 Citigroup and Wells Fargo then entered into negotiations brokered by the FDIC to reach an amicable solution to the impasse.
 Those negotiations failed.
 Sources say that Citigroup was unwilling to take on more risk than the $42 billion that would have been the cap under the previous FDIC-backed deal (with the FDIC incurring all losses over $42 billion).
 Citigroup did not block the merger, but indicated they would seek damages of $60 billion for breach of an alleged exclusivity agreement with Wachovia.

-On October 9, Citigroup ended its effort to block the sale of Wachovia to Wells Fargo, though it still threatened to sue both for $60 billion.

 The merger created a coast-to-coast super-bank with $1.4 trillion in assets and 48 million customers and expanded Wells Fargo's operations into nine Eastern and Southern states.
 There would be big overlaps in operations only in California and Texas, much less so in Nevada, Arizona, and Colorado.
 In contrast, the Citigroup deal would have resulted in a substantial overlap, since both banks' operations were heavily concentrated in the East and Southeast.
 The proposed merger was approved by the Federal Reserve as a $12.2 billion all-stock transaction on October 12 in an unusual Sunday order.
 The acquisition was completed on January 1, 2009.